-The Ethics and the Conditions Course Glossary
+The Targets and Goals Course Glossary

 an interchange of ideas across space between two individuals.

 the route along which a communication travels from one person to another.

 to face without flinching or avoiding.
 The ability to confront is actually the ability to be there comfortably and perceive.

 an urge to survive along a certain course; an urge toward existence in an area of life.
 There are eight dynamics:

 first, self; second, sex and the family unit; third, groups; fourth, mankind; fifth, life forms; sixth, physical universe; seventh, spirits; and eighth, Supreme Being.

 a gradual approach to something taken step by step, level by level, each step or level being, of itself, easily attainable— so that finally, complicated and difficult activities can be achieved with relative ease.
 The term gradient also applies to each of the steps taken in such an approach.

 short for organizing board, a board which displays the functions, duties, communication routes, sequences of action and authorities of an organization.
 It shows the pattern of organizing to obtain a product.